Oversized or overweight permits allow particular trucks and trailers to carry more significant weight than their standard counterparts.

 They are not only legal but are also required if your truck exceeds a specific gross combination weight rating (GCWR).

-There are two types of oversized permits available, one being an oversize permit and the other being an overweight permit.
+There are two types of passes available, one being an oversized permit and the other being an overweight permit.
 Both are issued by local jurisdictions and vary depending on the state.

 Oversized Permits

-The purpose of the oversize permit is to allow drivers to transport oversized freight and equipment such as construction machinery, farm tractors, and trucks for highway use.
+The purpose is to allow drivers to haul oversized freight and equipment such as construction machinery, farm tractors, and trucks for highway use.

 If your vehicle exceeds the dimensions of 53' long, 13½' high, and 8½' wide, you will need an oversized permit.